 After the flor (see below) dies or is killed off by an extra addition of spirit, the resulting fino is known as an amontillado after it has aged for a period of time, usually ten years or more.
 Most are dry, although some brands bottle them with a touch of sweetness.

 A term designating any Spanish wine that has been aged a minimum of 24 months in oak barrels.
 The term can be applied only to a Vino de la Tierra wine or better.

 A generic term meaning winery, but sometimes applied to wine shops or cellars.

 The term is reserved for those sparkling wines that are made by the classic method used to make Champagne.
 By law, European countries can’t use the term méthode champenoise, so in Spain the terms método tradicional or método clásico is placed on the bottle instead.
 Cava also refers to the underground wineries that make cava wines.

 Spanish wine guide

 Harvest or vintage.

-A collection of vintage wines in barrels making up the younger part of a solera (see listing).
+A collection of vintage wines in barrels making up the younger part of a solera (see below).